kinngh/shopify-nextjs-prisma-app/docs/SNIPPETS.md

 I selected these snippets from my regular use and code that I was writing over and over again.
 Instead of again including a `__templates/` directory that was causing a lot of confusion, it made more sense to add this as a workspace snippet library instead.
 This also avoided the issue of creating and maintaining extensions.

-If you don't want the snippets, delete the [snippets file](../.vscode/snippets.code-snippets)

 ## Snippets

 | Snippet                  | Description                                     |